1935 Labor Day hurricane: Impact

+Property damage along the coastal regions of South Carolina amounted to $15,000, with the damage primarily occurring in the vicinity of Beaufort, Georgetown, and Walterboro.
 Damage to crops in South Carolina was also considerable, with high winds blowing down cotton, corn, sugar cane, and other unharvested crops.
 Windthrown trees also injured several people.
 In North Carolina, several houses in New Bern were set ablaze after the storm toppled many power lines and poles.
 The downed power lines also led to two deaths.
 Another fatality occurred in North Carolina near Gastonia due to blinding rains preventing a driver from seeing an oncoming train.
+Corn suffered heavy losses in Virginia, contributing the bulk of the state's $1.65 million crop damage toll.
+A tornado in Farmville killed two people and another twister in Courtland caused one fatality after destroying a home.
+The former tornado also impacted Hampden–Sydney College, deroofing an administration building, unrooting ancient oak trees, and tossing approximately 20 headstones from a cemetery on the school's property.